CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Citation information also has to be added to the META-SHARE record.

 ## Creating the download package
-Download the data from IDA to your work directory on CSC's computing environment (Puhti) in a separate folder.
+Download the data from IDA or the HFST server to your work directory on CSC's computing environment (Puhti) in a separate folder.

-Create a README.txt containing at least the following information: long name of the corpus, shortname, metadata PID, license information, short description of the corpus as given in META-SHARE, link to the resource group page.
+Create a **README.txt** containing at least the following information: long name of the corpus, shortname, metadata PID, license information, short description of the corpus as given in META-SHARE, link to the resource group page.
 Add an explanation of the structure of the download package if needed.
+For a model of the README.txt, please see [docs: model of the download package README.txt](model_download-package-README.md)

-Create a LICENSE.txt.
-The text of this file should be taken from the respective license page in the portal.
+Create a **LICENSE.txt**.
+The content of this file should be copied from the respective license page in the portal.

 The README and LICENSE files should be offered twice: once included in the download package and once uncompressed included in the download folder on the same level as the download package.